-The StabiliTrak system assists with directional control of the vehicle in difficult driving conditions.
+The StabiliTrak/Electronic Stability Control (ESC) system assists with directional control of the vehicle in difficult driving conditions.
 The system is on when the vehicle is started.

-- To turn off TCS, press and release ♣ on the center stack. illuminates in the instrument cluster and the appropriate DIC message displays. - Press and release again to turn TCS back on. - To turn off both TCS and StabiliTrak, press and hold ♣ until ♣ and ຝ illuminate in the
+- To turn off TCS, press and release and on the center stack. illuminates in the instrument cluster and the appropriate DIC message displays. - Press and release 🛱 again to turn TCS back on. - To turn off both TCS and StabiliTrak/ESC, press and hold ♣ until ♣ and ☑ illuminate in the instrument cluster.
+The appropriate DIC message displays.

-- instrument cluster.
-The appropriate DIC message displays. - Press and release & again to turn on both systems.
+Press and release a again to turn on both systems.